alban-read/M1-MICRO-FORTH/dumbint.md

 Support integer and decimal maths

+Use ASCII

-Support Strings of Unicode Runes in a safe and sensible way
+Support Strings of Unicode Runes in a safe and sensible way (later)

 ### Dictionary

+A dictionary provides a way to name objects.

-The dictionary contains word headers, a pointer to the words functions (runtime and compile time), and an element of data for the word.
+The dictionary contains word headers.

+A headers has pointer to the words functions (runtime and compile time), and space for data belonging to the word.
-There are two dictionaries.

-1 Single byte word names.

-A single letter word can be located using the letter as an index into the dictionary that contains 256 words.

-The single letter name is essentially a byte code as far as the interpeter is contained.

-2 Multi byte word names (up to 15).

-The multi byte dictionary has 27 entry points, based on the starting letter A..Z, and all other.

-It is not sorted other than by the first letter of each word.

 The dictionary is 'full of holes' for user defined words, spread throughout it.

+' WORD     - ( -- word address)
+NTH        - ( word address -- pos )
+ADDR       - ( pos -- word address)

+NTH and ADDR provide a way of representing the address of the word in 16 bits (its position in the dictionary), rather than 64 (the full addres)